ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - generation
 - verification

-Note: This is mostly RFC 9162 except that the Merkle Tree Hash algorithm currently treats leaves and intermediate nodes the same during hashing.
+Note: This is mostly {{RFC9162}} except that the Merkle Tree Hash algorithm currently treats leaves and intermediate nodes the same during hashing.

 ## Signing of the tree root